×

 We asked people if they have access to good medical care in Costa Rica.
 They wrote:

 "My insurance provides coverage at Hospital Biblical, a private hospital with an excellent reputation.
 It is not close: two buses and a short walk.
 Or a 6,000 colon cab ride ($11.50).
-Minor things like colds, infections, etc I go to the pharmacy," said one expat in San Jose.
+Minor things like colds, infections, etc I go to the pharmacy," remarked one in San Jose.

 "Costa Rica provides comprehensive and affordable healthcare services to its citizens and expatriates.
 The country has an extensive network of public and private healthcare facilities, including hospitals and clinics, offering a wide range of medical services.
 Costa Rica makes a special effort to ensure that free or low-cost services are available to those who cannot afford private healthcare.
 Doctors, nurses, and other healthcare providers in Costa Rica are highly trained and knowledgeable.
 The country also has modern medical equipment and facilities, as well as efficient emergency services.
-Costa Rica is one of the few countries in the world to offer universal healthcare coverage to all citizens, and its healthcare system continues to improve over time," remarked one in Costa Rica.
+Costa Rica is one of the few countries in the world to offer universal healthcare coverage to all citizens, and its healthcare system continues to improve over time," explained one expat.

 About the Author